plokamistr/hubspot-custom-multistep-form/README.md

 - IP is caught by https://www.ipify.org/ API
 - Autocomplete of city and state field is done through the https://www.zippopotam.us/ API
 - In any case modify the field order per needs
+- Ability to move progress bar to the bottom

 ## TO IMPROVE
 - syntax